vebgen/recompat/packages/simple-crud/README.md

 include all properties (no additional fetch is required for editing and viewing).

+The `useCrud` hook delegates the retrieval of the items to another hook that it receives as a parameter.
+This allows the user to implement the retrieval of the items in a way that is suitable for their use case.
+The `useAPI` hook in the [@vebgen/use-api](../use-api/README.md) package is a good candidate for this.

 To use this library in your project, install it using your favorite package manager: